 Giftscop 1.2 Update Guide

 This page discusses what has changed between Giftscop 1.1.1 and 1.2.
+For a plain list of changes, visit the changelog.

 Additions